diojer/vault/Economics/Econometrics and Statistics/Econometrics/Third Year/Exemplary Workflow.md

 1. Before we check the data for stationarity, we should check if the variables are *cointegrated*.
 If they are, they do not have to be stationary to run the regression.
 	- To check for cointegration, we check whether the error term is stationary.
 If the error term is stationary, that means there is a *linear combination of the independent and dependent variables which are stationary*, i.e., those variables are *cointegrated.*
 	- **Reminder:** variables can only be cointegrated if they are of the same [[Cointegration#Order of Integration|order of integration]].
-	- If they are cointegrated, we can run the regression.
+	- If they are cointegrated, we can go straight to step 3.
 If not, we move onto:
 # 2: Stationarity
 2. If the variables are not cointegrated, they must be stationary, i.e., $I(0)$ for the regression to not be spurious.
 	- The first step of checking for stationarity is to actually look at the data set.
 This will help tell if it's trending, drifting, a random walk, simply stationary.